jasonbrianhall/sudoku_solver/README.md

 - Shift F5-F8: Quick Load
 - A: Automatically solve the puzzle
 - Other keys for various algorithms (documented in interface)
+- For the GUI versions, the scroll button up and down will cycle between values and the middle button will clear the value.
+- In the QT5 version, left and right buttons increment and decrement values (the QT version should work in MAC but some MACs have single button mice so this feature would be limited).

 ### Solving Techniques (C++ version)